gulley/Animator/README.md

 The Animator then manipulates your code and takes snapshots of the resulting plot.
 These snapshots are gathered into the GIF animation file and saved to disk.

 ![How it works](img/howto.png)

 For more information, look at the documentation files in the code/doc/ directory, especially GettingStarted.mlx

 ## MathWorks Products

-Requires MATLAB release R2022a or newer.
+Animator requires MATLAB release R2022a or newer.

 ## License

-The license is available in the License file within this repository
+The license is available in the License file within this repository.